hanzoai/ROCm/docs/how-to/deep-learning-rocm.rst

 ROCm offers a complete ecosystem for developing and running deep learning applications efficiently.
 It also provides ROCm-compatible versions of popular frameworks and libraries, such as PyTorch, TensorFlow, JAX, and others.

 The AMD ROCm organization actively contributes to open-source development and collaborates closely with framework organizations.
-This collaboration ensures that framework-specific optimizations effectively leverage AMD GPUs and accelerators.
+This collaboration ensures that framework-specific optimizations effectively leverage AMD GPUs.

 The table below summarizes information about ROCm-enabled deep learning frameworks.
 It includes details on ROCm compatibility and third-party tool support, installation steps and options, and links to GitHub resources.
 For a complete list of supported framework versions on ROCm, see the :doc:`Compatibility matrix <../compatibility/compatibility-matrix>` topic.